EMDR

 EMDR stands for Eye Movement Desensitization and Reprocessing therapy.
 It is a relatively new cognitive-behavioral treatment technique that combines cognitive processing and exposure methodology to treat conditioned emotional responding and other trauma-related symptoms.

 An experiment showed that EMDR-with eye movements led to a more significant reduction in distress than EMDR-without eye movements.
 The heart rate decreased significantly when eye movements began.
 Skin conductance decreased during eye movement sets as heart rate variability, and respiration rate increased significantly as eye movements continued.
-Orienting responses were more frequent in the eye movement than the no-eye movement condition at the start of exposure.

 Findings indicate that the eye movement component in Eye Movement Desensitization and Reprocessing is beneficial and is coupled with distinct psychophysiological changes that may aid in processing negative memories.